msztolcman/pipsi-tool/README.md

 Python version
 --------------

-`versionner` works only with Python 3.5+.
+`pipsi-tool` works only with Python 3.5+.
 Older versions are unsupported.

 Configuration
 -------------